dongmouren0/dongmouren.github.io/teaching/113win15/index.md

 1. Draw a shape that has the symmetry group $\mathbb{Z}/4\mathbb{Z}$.
 1. Consider a triangle $ABC$.
 Let $D$, $E$, $F$ be the midpoints and $P$, $Q$, $R$ be the feet of the altitudes of $BC$, $CA$, and $AB$ respectively.
 Let $P'$ on $BC$ be the reflection of $P$ across $D$.
 Construct $Q'$ and $R'$ in an analogous way on $CA$ and $AB$.
 Prove that $AP'$, $BQ'$, $CR'$ are concurrent.
 1. Let $r$ be the _inradius_ of a triangle $ABC$, that is the radius of the incircle.
 Let $s = (BC + CA + AB)/2$.
 Prove that the area of triangle $ABC$ equals $s\cdot r$.
 (Hint: Draw the lines $AI$, $BI$, and $CI$.)

+#### HW 4
+1. Read chapters 12 and 13.
+1. Make an origami tetrahedron and bring it to class (as per the directions in the email).
+Please bring this on Friday, February 06.
+1. Make an origami dodecahedron and bring it to class on Wednesday, February 11.
+1. Exercise 12.6
+1. Exercise 12.8
+1. Label the vertices of a regular tetrahedron as $1$, $2$, $3$, $4$.
+Then make a list of all the rotational symmetries of this tetrahedron, along with a description of the axis of rotation of that transformation.
+1. Using the counting method that we used in class to count the number of rotational symmetries of a tetrahedron and cube, find the number of rotational symmetries of the octahedron, dodecahedron, and icosahedron.

 ----
 ### Older announcements